PupoSDC/wheat-union/README.md

 both the user location in the world, as well as a picker.
 This was implemented using `leaflet` and `openStreeMaps`.
 Leaflet is Open source, the OpenStreeMaps API however has a very limited rating which is not suited for production environments.

+## Code sturcture

+There are two main kinds of React Components in this application. `components` are components that are unaware of the application state.
+They are designed to be reusable, easily unit testable, and to be as much as possible unaware of business logic. `views` bring together multiple components and add business Logic, Api calls, etc.. to bring the application to life.
+In a `Redux` application, `views` would be the stage where you interact with your store, but given the simplicity of this app there is no such layer here.

 ## What else to look for?